valerii-zinchenko/class-wrapper/README.md

-# class-wrapper
+# {class}

-Set of wrappers for easier creation of different kind of classes.
+Set of wrappers for easier definition of different kind of classes.
 Currently there are three kinds of wrappers:

 * `ClassBuilder` - the main wrapper that realize the inheritance and data encapsulation.
 It requires a function that defines how the instances will be created.
 It returns the clone of defined instance builder function with special features and properties.
-* `Class` - this has predefined wrapper instance builder function for `ClassBuilder`, that calls all parent's constructors first before calling the constructor of current class.
-For example there is `GrandParent` class, `Parent` class that is derived from `GrandParent` class and `Child` class that if derived from the `Parent` class.
-So when `new Child` will be called then the constructor of `GrandParent` class will be executed, then constructor from Parent class and finally the constructor of Child class.
+* `Class` - it has predefined instance builder function for `ClassBuilder`, that calls all parent's constructors before calling the constructor of a new class
-* `SingletonClass` - this has predefined wrapper instance builder function for `ClassBuilder`, that by any `new` always returns the same instance.
-It uses the same constructing routine as `Class` to create the first instance.
+* `SingletonClass` - it has predefined instance builder function for `ClassBuilder`, that by any `new` always returns the same instance.
+The first instance will be created in the same way as `Class`

 Each wrapper accepts:
 * the parent class from which a new class is going to be derived
+* constructor function for a new class
 * object of properties and methods for a new class

-Defined class properties are treated as default values for a new instance and they are isolated between instances, i.e. if some class has an object in properties, then each instance will have its own copy of that default object.
+Defined class properties are treated as default values for a new instance and they are isolated between instances.
+For example if some class has an object in properties then each instance will have its own copy of that default object.
 Only methods are shared.

 ## Requirements